 Over 100 years ago, a chef in the royal kitchens created a concoction out of sugar, besan (chickpea flour), and ghee.
 This concoction, which greatly impressed the then king of Mysore, was named Mysore Pak.
 Today the descendants of that cook, Kakasura Madappa still make Mysore Pak using his original recipe.
 This Mysore Pak is then sold at their sweet shop, Guru Sweet Mart.

 The Mysore Pak at Guru Sweet Mart is not like the ones you get in other stores.
 The fragrance of toasty ghee hits your nose when you bite into the soft Mysore Pak.
 The best part of Guru Sweet’s version is its lusciously melty mouth-feel.
 The sweet shop is packed with beautifully arranged sweets all over the store.
 If you’ve had your fill of Mysore Pak, try their silky pumpkin halwa or the delicious sugar-dusted peda (fudge-like sweet made from milk).

 Address: Shop No: 1, Devaraja Market Building, Near K.R.
 Circle, Sayyaji Rao Road, Devaraja Mohalla, Mysore

 Great Food At Great Prices

 Food in Mysore is as beautiful as the heritage city is.
 These iconic restaurants in Mysore are among some of the best places to eat in Mysore.
 The food culture in Mysore hasn’t really changed much over the years.
 Vegetarian food still rules but non-vegetarian fare is not left far behind.
 These old hotels in Mysore have kept the city’s food culture alive.
 And the best part about these eateries is that you can eat your fill without worrying about your wallet.
-Most of these old restaurants in Mysore still charge old world prices but they don’t compromise on quality or taste.
+Most of these best restaurants in Mysore still charge old-world prices but they don’t compromise on quality or taste.